mostafa-meerzad/git-course/gitTopics.md

 * Commits should be logically separate
 * Commits should not be too big nor too small
-* Commits are like check-points ( if you screw-up you can revert changes by ease )
+* Commits are like check-points ( if you screw something you can revert changes by ease )
 * Commits should be descriptive
 * Don't mix-up commits ( you find a bug and a typo these shouldn't be included in a single commit, make a separate commit for each )